-If you're a professional, no one needs to tell you that taxes are one of your largest expenses.
-The IRS doesn't make a point of advertising ways to lower your taxes and it certainly won't complain if you don't take all the tax deductions you're entitled to.
-In fact, many professionals miss out on all kinds of deductions every year simply because they aren't aware of them -- or because they neglect to keep the records necessary to back them up.
+If you're a professional, no one needs to tell you that taxes are one of your most significant expenses.
+The IRS doesn't make a point of advertising ways to lower your taxes, and it certainly won't complain if you don't take all the tax deductions you're entitled to.
+In fact, many professionals miss out on all kinds of deductions every year simply because they aren't aware of them—or because they neglect to keep the records necessary to back them up.

-Here are the top ten tax deductions that every professional business owner should know about.
+Here are the top tax deductions that every professional business owner should know about.

-1. Business operating expenses.
-This includes all your ordinary and necessary business expenses -- the bread-and-butter costs virtually every professional incurs for things like rent, supplies, and salaries.
-If you don't maintain an inventory or buy expensive equipment, these day-to-day costs will probably be your largest category of business expenses -- and your largest source of deductions.
+This category includes all your ordinary and necessary business expenses—the bread-and-butter costs virtually every professional incurs for things like rent, supplies, and salaries.
+If you don't maintain an inventory or buy expensive equipment, these day-to-day costs will probably be your largest category of business expenses and your largest source of deductions.

-3. Local travel.
 Professionals can deduct the costs of local transportation expenses if they are ordinary and necessary for their business.
-It makes no difference how you travel -- by car, van, SUV, limousine, motorcycle, taxi, bus, or train -- or whether the vehicle you use is owned or leased.
+It makes no difference how you travel—by car, van, SUV, limousine, motorcycle, taxi, bus, or train—or whether the vehicle you use is owned or leased.

-4. Long distance travel.
 Professionals who travel overnight for business can deduct their airfare, hotel bills, and other expenses.
 If you plan your trip right, you can even mix business with pleasure and still get a deduction.
-However, IRS auditors closely scrutinize this deduction.
+But IRS auditors closely scrutinize this deduction.
 To avoid unwanted attention, you need to keep proper records and understand the limitations on this deduction.

-6. Home office deduction.
-If, like many professionals, you regularly work at home, you may be able to claim the home office deduction.
-(Sometimes you can use this deduction even if you have an outside office where you do the bulk of your work.)
+If like many professionals, you regularly work at home, you might be able to claim the home office deduction.
+(Sometimes, you can use this deduction even if you have an outside office where you do the bulk of your work.)
 However, if you want to use this deduction, you must learn to do it properly.
-There are strict requirements you must follow.
+You must follow strict requirements.
 How you claim the deduction will depend in part on what type of business entity you have.

-7. Outside office.
-The great majority of professionals have outside offices where they do their work.
-An outside office -- that you rent or own -- presents many opportunities for tax deductions.
+Many professionals have outside offices where they do their work.
+An outside office that you rent or own presents many opportunities for tax deductions.
 Virtually all of your outside office expenses are deductible, including rent, utilities, insurance, repairs, improvements, and maintenance.

-8. Health insurance.
-As business owners, professionals have an advantage that most others don't have with regard to health care costs -- they can deduct many of their health insurance costs from their taxes.
+As business owners, professionals have an advantage that most others don't have with regard to health care costs—they can deduct many of their health insurance costs from their taxes.
 In addition, professionals can deduct a wide variety of uninsured medical expenses, including nonprescription medications, acupuncture, and eyeglasses.

-9. Retirement plans.
-When it comes to saving for retirement, professional small business owners are better off than employees of most companies.
-This is because the federal government allows small businesses to set up retirement accounts specifically designed for small business owners.
+When it comes to saving for retirement, professional small business owners are better off than employees of most companies: The federal government allows small businesses to set up retirement accounts specifically designed for small business owners.
 These accounts provide enormous tax benefits that are intended to maximize the amount of money you can put away in tax-deferred accounts during your working years.

 For more information on deducting health insurance, vehicles, travel, and home office expenses, see Tax Deductions for Professionals, by Stephen Fishman (Nolo).